patrickribbing/patrickribbing/README.md

 - 👋 Hi, I’m @patrickribbing
-- 👀 I’m interested in open source, cloud, Commodore 64 and more
+- 👀 I’m interested in open source, cloud, Commodore 64, home automation and more
 - 🌱 I’m currently learning security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, try my mail patrick@ribbing.net